Principal Investigator of the Project: Prof. Dr. Ayşegül Kibaroğlu

 As a result of this study, the effects of water diplomacy on the management of transboundary waters in the Middle East will be better understood.
 The strengths and weaknesses of official and unofficial diplomacy mechanisms will be determined, and suggestions will be presented to increase the effectiveness of water diplomacy.

 In particular, areas where stakeholder participation is limited will be identified and a more inclusive water diplomacy framework will be proposed.
-In this context, it will be evaluated how actors such as NGOs, academics, local governments and the private sector can be more effectively included in water diplomacy processes in addition to state institutions.
-Thus, water management will cease to be a state-centered process and will be carried out with a broader cooperation mechanism.
+In this context, it will be evaluated how actors such as NGOs, water user associations, local governments and the private sector can be more effectively included in water diplomacy processes in addition to state institutions.